-Part 2 - ISE Tutorial
+Part 2 - Vivado Tutorials

-Read the ISE tutorials linked off the lab website.
-Note that the detailed tutorial is very long.
-You do not need to go through the entire tutorial.
-As long as you are reasonably comfortable with the features of ISE, you will be fine.
+Look over the tutorials linked off the lab website.
+Note that the tutorials are very long, so you do not need to know all the details.
+For now, as long as you are reasonably comfortable with the simulation features and basic synthesis features of Vivado, you will be fine.
 I will be demonstrating much of the functionality during class.